-A Grange Traditional Garden Pergola was also installed made from pressure treated wood with sturdy uprights and cross bearers.
+A traditional garden pergola from the brand Grange was also installed made from pressure treated wood with sturdy uprights and cross bearers.
 Part of an extensive range of pergolas, it provided a shaded area where children can play outside but away from the damaging glare of intense sunlight.

-Finally, a set of outdoor furniture was introduced to bring the comfort of the home out into the garden.
-There's now an impressive range of all weather sofas, tables and chairs to choose from, made from quality materials that are UV resistant and do not deteriorate.
-This fabulous furniture has the effect of extending your living space and fully utilizing your garden.
+Additionally, in the same episode, a set of outdoor furniture was introduced to bring the comfort of the home out into the garden.
+There's now an impressive range of all weather sofas, tables and chairs to choose from on GardenSite to let you do the same, made from quality materials that are UV resistant and do not deteriorate.
+This fabulous furniture has the effect of extending your living space and fully utilising your garden.

 While highly practical, the summerhouse is also very smart with tongue and groove cladding and a louvre side panel.
 The lockable doors feature a large port hole window that lets through plenty of light, so this area has many other uses such as a hobby room.
-The Connor Summerhouse can be supplied painted as in the programme or with a natural timber finish, it's part of a large and growing selection of summerhouse and log cabins, many different styles but all offering you the chance to make the most of any outdoor space.
+Unfortunately, the Connor summerhouse model has now been discontinued, but you can still find a growing selection of summerhouses and log cabins in many different styles to offer you the chance of making the most of your outdoor space.

 A log cabin became the focal point of a wheelchair bound subject, a social hub for dining and entertaining, as well as offering a storage area for gardening equipment.
 As was emphasized, log cabins can also be the ideal place for hobbies and a range of other activities that get you away from domestic distractions.

-The same programme emphasized why raised beds are a boon to anyone who cannot for any reason bend while tending their garden.
-So Rowlinson 4ft x 4ft Raised Planters were installed in order that fresh vegetables could be picked for the kitchen from home owner's wheelchair.
+The same programme emphasised why raised beds are a boon to anyone who cannot for any reason bend while tending their garden.
+So multiple Rowlinson 4ft x 4ft raised planters were installed in order that fresh vegetables could be picked for the kitchen from the home owner's wheelchair.
 Easy to assemble, the timber is pressure treated against rot and can be stained or painted.

-The garden was completed with a traditional timber framed greenhouse and a fire pit containing blazing logs around which people can gather and stay warm on cool evenings.
+The garden was completed with a traditional timber framed greenhouse and a fire pit, the Moho by La Hacienda (pictured above) to be exact, containing blazing logs around which people can gather and stay warm on cool evenings.
 Weather resistant, the pit develops a film of rust that protects it against corrosion.